LSSTDESC/Smokescreen/docs/source/usage.rst

    # load a sacc object with the data vector [FIXME: this is a placeholder, the sacc object should be loaded from the likelihood]
    sacc_data = sacc.Sacc.load_fits('path/to/data_vector.sacc')
    # create a dictionary of the necessary firecrown nuisance parameters
+   # from version 1.5.0 of Smokescreen, the systematics dictionary can be optional (more info above)
    syst_dict = {
                "ia_a_1": 1.0,
                "ia_a_2": 0.5,